syegres/fix8/README.md

 For more information, see the [Fix8 website.](https://www.fix8.org)

-[^1]: This release includes an XML schema of the FIX 5.0 SP2 Extension Pack 264 and the FIXT 1.1 Extension Pack 264 in Quickfix schema format.
+[^1]: This release includes XML schemas of the FIX 5.0 SP2 Extension Pack 264 and the FIXT 1.1 Extension Pack 264 in Quickfix schema format.
 Building this library is lengthy.